 Revenue is an important measure used to evaluate the performance of the Group.
-It is accounted for when the sales transactions are completed, when goods are delivered to the customers and all economic risks of the Group are transferred.
-While revenue recognition and measurement are not complex for the Group, revenue may be inappropriately recognized in order to improve business results and achieve revenue growth in line with the objectives of the Group, thus increasing the risk of material misstatement.
+It is accounted for when control of the goods or services is transferred to the customer over time or at a point in time, at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.
+While revenue recognition and measurement is not complex for the Group, revenue may be inappropriately recognized in order to improve business results and achieve revenue growth in line with the objectives of the Group, thus increasing the risk of material misstatement.